FDA approved take-home kit helps couples conceive

-It's a private issue for many families, but thankfully, there are new options to help couples, in the comfort of their own home.

-The conception kit by Conceivex is the only product approved by the FDA for low sperm count and sperm fertility issues that's also covered by insurance.
-And with insurance, you can get this product for less than $100 a month.
+Now there's a new conception kit by Conceivex, said to be the only product approved by the FDA for low sperm count and sperm fertility issues that's also covered by insurance.
+And with some insurance, you can get this product for less than $100 a month.

-Dr. Phillip Wise calls it 'artificial insemination for dummies.'
-"It’s pretty simple," he said.
+And, "It’s pretty simple," said Dr. Wise of Urology Consultants PC in Grand Rapids.

 Not only is it simple, it's drug and hormone free.
-According to Michael La Vean, the kit creator, it's a lot cheaper than other infertility treatments.
-A single cycle of in-vitro fertilization, or IVF, costs more than $12,000 on average and not always covered by insurance.
-The cost of egg-freezing and storage can reach the same costs.
+Conceivex creator Michael La Vean says the kits is a lot cheaper than other infertility treatments.
+A single cycle of in-vitro fertilization, or IVF, costs more than $12,000 on average and is not always covered by insurance.
+The cost of egg-freezing and storage can cost around the same.

-"If you have to mortgage your house for one shot of IVF, it’s like being in the Atlantic on a life boat with one flare left," La Vean said.
-"I knew a lot of people trying to get pregnant and there were no first steps, so you basically go to IVF.
-It’s like you having a headache you go directly to getting an MRI instead of getting aspirin."

-La Vean is hoping couples see his product as that 'first step,' adding that when it comes to infertility, it sometimes circles back to the man and their sperm count.
+La Vean is hoping couples see his product as a first step before leaping into expensive IVF treatments, especially since, he says, infertility often circles back to the man and his sperm count.

 "During World War II sperm counts were 200 million.
 Today they are only 50 million," La Vean said.